furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   she did, only Theresa of all the Moon Gang, wise old Theresa older than the city it seemed, as old as the Dead.

-  `Before the pieceworkers come back from the fields it will be plain for all to see that there are two of you.’
+'Before the pieceworkers come back from the fields it will be plain for all to see that there are two of you.’
 And she spoke comfort to Pardua but mostly she spoke truth and that made Pardua frightened, but she knew after that what it was that she